J. D. Salinger: Last publications and Maynard relationship

-Salinger's final interview was in June 1980 with Betty Eppes of The Baton Rouge Advocate, which has been represented somewhat differently, depending on the secondary source.
+Salinger's final interview, in June 1980 with Betty Eppes of The Baton Rouge Advocate, has been represented somewhat differently, depending on the secondary source.
 By one account, Eppes was an attractive young woman who misrepresented herself as an aspiring novelist, and managed to record audio of the interview as well as take several photographs of Salinger, both without his knowledge or consent.
 In a separate account, emphasis is placed on her contact by letter writing from the local post office, and Salinger's personal initiative to cross the bridge to meet Eppes, who during the interview made clear she was a reporter and did, at the close, take pictures of Salinger as he departed.
 According to the first account, the interview ended "disastrously" when a passerby from Cornish attempted to shake Salinger's hand, at which point Salinger became enraged.
-A further account of the interview published in The Paris Review, purportedly by Eppes, has been disowned by her and separately ascribed as a derived work of Review editor George Plimpton.
-In an interview published in August 2021, Eppes said that she did record her conversation with Salinger without his knowledge but that she was plagued by guilt over it.
+A further account of the interview published in The Paris Review, purportedly by Eppes, has been disowned by her and separately characterized as a derived work of Review editor George Plimpton.
+In an interview published in August 2021, Eppes said that she recorded her conversation with Salinger without his knowledge, but that she was plagued by guilt over it.
 She said that she had turned down several lucrative offers for the tape, the only known recording of Salinger's voice, and that she had changed her will to stipulate that it be placed along with her body in the crematorium.